 Here’s a list of the top sewing machines.

-- Singer 7470 Confidence – Amazing sewing machine that is great for beginners.
+- Singer 7470 Confidence Review – Amazing sewing machine that is great for beginners.

-- Brother XL2600i – Patch work and mini craft projects, it does it all.
+- Brother XL2600i Review – Patch work and mini craft projects, great for kids.

-- Singer 7442 – Futuristic machine with countless wonderful features.
+- Singer 7442 Review – Futuristic machine with countless wonderful features.

-- Brother ES2000 – Perfect for those who don’t have a budget but want a computerised model.
+- Brother ES2000 Review – Perfect for those who don’t have a budget but want a computerized model.

-- Brother CS6000i – The best quilting machine I have ever used.
+- Brother CS6000i Review – The best quilting sewing machine I have ever used.

-- Brother SE400 – The two in one sewing machine that does sewing and embroidery amazingly.
+- Brother SE400 Review – The two in one sewing machine that does sewing and embroidery amazingly.

 Make new clothes, or just do some patch up.
 With the right sewing machine, the sky’s the limit.
 I hope my blog helps you find the best sewing machine while gaining some new insights into the sewing world.